 Doug lived a normal existence until he found a freestanding doorway to another dimension in his living room.
-He went through the doorway, was nearly devoured by a horrible entity, and returned home, where he
+He went through the doorway, was almost devoured by a horrible entity, and returned home, where he

 Doug lived a normal existence until he found a freestanding doorway to another dimension in his living room.
-He went through the doorway, was nearly devoured by a horrible entity, and returned home, where he was quickly tossed in an asylum.
+He went through the doorway, was almost devoured by a horrible entity, and returned home, where he was quickly tossed in an asylum.
 After nearly being devoured by a creature called the Living Void, Doug managed to escape imprisonment and locate his sister, who quickly confirmed that he’d managed to wind up in a reality that he didn’t belong in.
 Doug’s sister introduced him to her girlfriend, Ward, and the group found another dimensional threshold, but right before they crossed it, Doug’s sister was killed by the Living Void.
 As Ward and Doug escaped into a new dimension the glass door behind them shattered.
 If you’re interested, be sure to check out all the past installments of the Threshold prior to reading this.

 Doug and Ward followed Cassilda down a spiral staircase.
 He’d been unable to get a good look at the woman’s visage.
 It remained obscured behind her yellow hood.
 Their guide glided down the smooth steps with no difficulty, but Doug struggled to avoid slipping.
 A steady stream of black water cascaded along one side of the stairs, making the entire surface slick.
 He kept using the wall to stabilize himself.
 The few windows they passed revealed a landscape covered in dark clouds.
 He thought he could just make out a golden spire in the distance of one window, but he wasn’t entirely sure.